to ensure users are who they say they are

 Designing Secure Software

-Every software engineering team needs to be educated in not only security functions but also secure design principles.
-Otherwise, security functions can be implemented in ways that don’t actually protect the assets from threats.
-Our dev team is thoroughly trained in secure design principles, and rigorously applies security functions such as:
+Building secure software requires a strong understanding of both the threats you’re protecting against and secure design principles.
+Otherwise, security functions can be implemented in ways that don’t actually protect assets from threats.
+Signiant’s development teams are continually updating their knowledge of secure design principles, and rigorously apply security functions such as:

-to ensure data cannot be corrupted.
+to ensure data cannot be corrupted

-to protect from interrupted access.
+to protect from interrupted access

-Signiant utilizes standards based security technology like Transport Layer Security (TLS) to protect assets.
-Mechanisms provided by TLS are used to secure data as it is transmitted in regards to data transfer, advanced authentication, data integrity, and data confidentiality.
+Signiant utilizes standards-based security technology like Transport Layer Security (TLS) to secure data and information as it is transmitted, including advanced authentication, data integrity, and data confidentiality.